-As it says on the tin, the Single Country Pass is good for just one country of your choice.
+As it says on the tin, the One Country Pass is designed for travelling through just one country of your choice.
 You can buy passes for more than one country at a time, but if you want to visit more than two, a Global Pass will probably work out cheaper.

-Single Country Pass options:
+One Country Pass options:

-- 3, 4, 6 or 8 days flexi travel within 1 month
+- 3, 4, 6 or 8 days flexi travel within one month

 Global Pass options:

-- 5 days travel within 15 days
+- 5 days flexi travel within 15 days

-- 7, 10 or 15 days travel within 1 month
+- 7, 10 or 15 days flexi travel within one month

-- 15, 22 or 30 continuous (consecutive) travel days
+- 15, 22 or 30 days continuous travel

 If you’re not travelling much, or are sticking with a country which already has bargain rail fares, a pass may not save you heaps in the long run.

 While the travel discounts can help you get that little bit further for less cash, the discounted attractions tend to be railway related and may not be that useful unless you really, really like trains…

-Some train journeys are only available to pass holders with a reservation (i.e., sleeper, high speed or special services).
-But, while the pass covers you for train fares, it doesn’t include booking or reservation fees.
+Some train journeys are only available to pass holders with a reservation (i.e. sleeper, high speed or special services).
+But, while the Interrail Pass covers your train fares, it doesn’t include booking or reservation fees.

 Other fare info

-- Children travel for free: under 4’s don’t even need a pass.
+- Children travel for free: under 4s don’t even need a pass.
 Those aged 4-11 need a (free) Child Pass, which you book with your other tickets.